 Electricity: Using electricity to heat your outdoor restaurant space is convenient.
 You can install a heater and use it right away.
 The downside is electric heaters are not as powerful as natural gas or propane.
 Moreover, you have to have access to electricity to use them which is not always possible for outdoor spaces.

-Natural Gas: is a good solution for free-standing, permanent post, and ceiling/wall-mounted heaters.
+Natural Gas: Natural gas is a good solution for free-standing, permanent post, and ceiling/wall-mounted heaters.
 Heaters with natural gas are more powerful and you don’t have to worry about filling a tank.
 Initially, natural gas installations are usually more expensive but deliver value in the long run.

 Propane: Just like natural gas, propane also delivers strong heat.
 The benefit of propane heaters is you can move them around to spot heat in different locations.
 On the other hand, you have to fill the propane tank regularly and it is more expensive.